Approximate Graph Colouring and the Crystal with a Hollow Shadow: Crystals

 so $\Pi^{n\cdot\bone_k}_\bi\ast W=Z$, as wanted.
 Clearly, the padding operation does not change the sum of the entries in the tensor, so $W$ is affine.
 Consider the tuple $\by=(\hat{n}+1,\hat{n}+2,\dots,n)\in [n]^k$, and define ($\spadesuit$\,4) the tensor

 Note that $C\in\cT^{n\cdot\bone_k}(\Z)$.
 We shall prove that $C$ is a hollow affine $(k-1)$-crystal.
 Recall that $W$ is an affine $(k-1)$-crystal.
-It follows from part~\eqref{lem_part_iscrystal} of Proposition~\ref{prop_basic_stuff_quartzes} that $C$ is a $(k-1)$-crystal, too, having the same $(k-1)$-shadow as $W$ -- namely, $Z$.
-Similarly, $C$ is affine by virtue of part~\eqref{lem_part_issumzero} of Proposition~\ref{prop_basic_stuff_quartzes}.
+Since tensor projection is a linear operation, crystals are preserved under linear combinations.
+Hence, it follows from Proposition~\ref{prop_basic_stuff_quartzes}\eqref{lem_part_iscrystal} that $C$ is a $(k-1)$-crystal, too, having the same $(k-1)$-shadow as $W$---namely, $Z$.
+Similarly, $C$ is affine by virtue of Proposition~\ref{prop_basic_stuff_quartzes}\eqref{lem_part_issumzero}.
 Hence, we are left to show that $C$ is hollow.
 To this end, we show that no tuple $\bb\in [n]^k$ is a tie for $C$.
 This is proved by induction over the quantity $\ell(\bb)=|\{i\in [k]:b_i>\hat{n}\}|$.
 For the basis of the induction, suppose that $\ell(\bb)=0$ (which means that $\bb\in [\hat{n}]^k$).
-Observe that the choice of $\by$ guarantees that $\set(\by)$ is disjoint from $\set(\bd)$ for each $\bd\in [\hat{n}]^k$, so Proposition~\ref{prop_quartzes_disjoint} can be applied to obtain information on the support of $Q_{\bd,\by}$.
+Observe that the choice of $\by$ guarantees that $\set(\by)$ is disjoint from $\set(\bd)$ for each $\bd\in [\hat{n}]^k$.
 We find

 which means, in particular, that $\bb$ is not a tie for $C$.
 Before dealing with the inductive step, we establish the following fact: